The Disciples (band)

-Since 1996, the Disciples sound system was dissolved and brother Lol pulled out of the business, Russ D. continued with both the label and DJing, teaming up with long-time friend Jonah Dan.
+Since 1996, the Disciples sound system was dissolved and brother Lol pulled out of the recording business, going on to work for Dub Vendor.
+Russ D. continued with both the label and DJing, teaming up with long-time friend, mic chanter and percussionist Jonah Dan.

 The works continue in the Disciples Backyard Studio for their own productions and other labels.
+In 2005, Russ Disciple released the Discomix Rootsman with foundation Toaster U-Roy, co-produced with François Kevorkian.